ufechner7/KiteModels.jl/README.md

 If you want to replay old flight log files in 2D and 3D to understand and explain better how kite power systems work, please have a look at [KiteViewer](https://github.com/ufechner7/KiteViewer) .
 How new log files can be created and replayed is explained in the documentation of [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .

 ## Licence
 This project is licensed under the MIT License.
-Please see the below `Copyright notice` in association with the license.
+Please see the below `Copyright notice` in association with the license that can be found in the file LICENSE in this folder.

 ## Copyright notice
 Technische Universiteit Delft hereby disclaims all copyright interest in the package “KiteModels.jl” (models for airborne wind energy systems) written by the Author(s).